Assumption University (Windsor, Ontario): Christian Culture Series

 The Christian Culture Series was founded in 1934 by Fr.
 Stanley Murphy, CSB with the purpose of highlighting the role culture plays in contemporary Christian life.
 The series welcomed prominent speakers from a host of backgrounds and perspectives.
 In 1941, the Christian Culture Series Gold Medal was established from this program and presented to an individual who exemplifies Christian ideals in his or her daily life.
 Since its founding in 1941, the gold medal has been conferred upon novelists, poets, historians, academics, politicians, scientists, theologians, and athletes.
 The gold medal depicts a human hand and a mustard plant with the inscription in Latin, “The Kingdom of Heaven is like a mustard seed” (Matthew 13: 31).
 The hand suggests the human cooperation expected by God in the coming of the Kingdom.
-The mustard plant is used by Jesus as a symbol of the Kingdom’s power to grow.
+The mustard plant is used by Jesus as a symbol of the Kingdom's power to grow.
 On the back of the medal is inscribed the name of the Medalist and the year and the words, “Christian Culture Award, Assumption University.”
-The university recently announced that the Honourable Graydon Nicholas will receive the gold medal in April 2023.